 It requires forethought and humility–you must be able to say to yourself, “I am not sure I will be able to successfully intubate this patient.”
 However, the payoff for this thought process is enormous.
-You can try an intubation in the ED with very few downsides.
+You can attempt an intubation on a difficult airway with very few downsides.
 If you get it, you look like a star, if you don’t you have not made the situation worse.

 Two of my critical care resident specialists, Raghu Seethala and Xun Zhong, volunteered to intubate each other awake.
 The purpose of this was to let them gain experience, understand what their patients would feel during the procedure, and to prove that awake intubation can be done without complicated nerve block injections or fragile equipment, such as a bronchoscope.

 Here is the procedure for ED Awake Intubation–EMCrit Style:

 If you can give it early 10-15 min before topicalizing, it will be most effective.